cvkonduru/ZK-Math/README.md

-# ZK-Math
+#                      ZERO KNOWLEDGE MATH

-This repo contains my learning on ZK-Math.
+## This repository has all my learnings on the math necessary for Zero Knowledge Proofs.